dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`-V` Invert selection: apply changes to the tracks not selected by list of track_regex

+*ADDITIONAL FUNCTION(s)*

+* :code:`getSamTag(<tag>)` Return the value of the given sam tag.
+A record is filtered out if the the tag is not found.
+This function is usually meaningless on non-sam records where sam tags are not present.

 *EXAMPLES*

 Note the use of single quotes to wrap the actual script and the use of double quotes inside the script.